coopersystem-fsd/pcc-shell/wp-content/plugins/koko-analytics/readme.txt

 == Changelog ==

+#### 1.0.34 - Sep 19, 2022

+- Track visits to front page (if not a static page) as well.
+- Use gmdate() for determining whether to send cache headers.
+- Update JavaScript dependencies.

 #### 1.0.33 - Aug 17, 2022

 - Always show at least 1 visitor if pageviews were recorded that day.
 - Decrease Cache-Control header of REST API responses to 60s.
 - Add button to reset all statistics.
 - Add filter `koko_analytics_url_aggregations` to modify or add URL aggregations for referrer URL's.
 - Created an initiative on OpenCollective for others to help fund development and support costs of Koko Analytics.
-Please visit [https://opencollective.com/koko-analytics](https://opencollective.com/koko-analytics) for more details.
+Please visit https://opencollective.com/koko-analytics for more details.

 #### 1.0.32 - Jun 2, 2022